sagemath/trac_to_gh/Issue 5728.md

 # Issue 5728: limit option is misdocumented in n=100; n.factor?

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5728

 Original creator: was